CITM-UPC/Kingdom/README.md

 | <code>F</code> | When a GameObject is selected, focus the camera on it |
 | <code>SHIFT</code> | Hold it to duplicate movement speed |
 | <code>ESC</code> | Exits the Engine |
+To test the Raycast, in the Menu bar select Debug > Raycast debug and start clicking around!

 ## Authors